webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 **Description Rules:**

-**Do:**
-- Use lowercase
-- Use hyphens for spaces
+- Use lowercase with hyphens for spaces
-- Be descriptive but concise
+- Be descriptive but concise (under 50 characters)
 - Include issue number
 - Use present tense

-**Don't:**
-- Use spaces or special characters
-- Make it too long (> 50 chars)
-- Use vague descriptions
-- Include personal names
+- Avoid vague descriptions or personal names

 **Examples:**